rackerlabs/technical-blog/_posts/2013-02-05-rackspace-and-appfog-partner-at-apps-world.markdown

 **3:10-3:40 How Lean is Your StartUp? - Adam Hansen, SMB Advocate and Startup Liaison**

-Learn how the Open Cloud and Rackspace Startup Program can help you get your startup from beta to enterprise by utilizing our Fanatical Support.
+Learn how the Open Cloud and Rackspace Startup Program can help you get your startup from beta to enterprise as we provide a Fanatical Experience for you.
 Learn the basics of cloud computing and how to apply those gems to building out your application.